aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/transparency-effects/add-transparent-image-to-postscript-ps/_index.md

 ## Step 2: Create Output Stream for PostScript Document

-Now, create an output stream for the PostScript document.
-This stream will be used to save the PS document after adding the transparent image.
+We’ll write the generated PS content to a file stream.
+This stream is later passed to the `PsDocument` constructor.

 ```csharp
 using (Stream outPsStream = new FileStream(dataDir + "AddTransparentImage_outPS.ps", FileMode.Create))